Op-ed fallout: The latest salvo in Trump's love-hate relationship with the Times

 "When Trump talks to his friends, he continues to marvel that before he was campaigning and then POTUS, he was on the front page of NYT only a handful of times, but that he's on it constantly since then," Maggie Haberman tweeted last month.

 Haberman and other Times journalists have interviewed Trump on numerous occasions since election day.
 But his attitude varies depending on the day or the story.
 He has also trashed Haberman as a "fake reporter" who "I don't speak to and have nothing to do with."
+He has used his bully pulpit to blast the paper as "failing" (it's not) and unfair to his administration.

 Trump had a private meeting with publisher A.G.
 Sulzberger over the summer.
 He said it was "very good and interesting."
 The paper later said that Trump was the one who sought the meeting.